-What is a Lead Local Flood Authority?
+What is a Lead Local Flood Authority (LLFA)?

 July 2021

-Lead Local flood authorities, or LLFAs as they are commonly called were established under the Flood and Water Management Act in 2010.
 They are required to “develop, maintain, apply and monitor a strategy for local flood risk management in its area (a “local flood risk management strategy”)”.

-The LLFAs are responsible for reducing the risk of flooding from surface water, groundwater and ordinary watercourses.
-The LLFA essentially has responsibility to investigate, mitigate and plan for flooding that does not come from statutory main rivers or reservoirs.
+The Lead Local Flood Authorities are responsible for reducing the risk of flooding from surface water, groundwater and ordinary watercourses.

 • Maintain a public register of flood risk management assets